-Learn how to cut logistics-related carbon emissions with this research-based guide.Available to pre-order from 3rd April 2017
+Learn how to cut logistics-related carbon emissions with this essential guide based on cutting edge research supported by Unilever and Kuehne + Nagel.Available to pre-order from 3rd March 2018

 Alan McKinnon is Professor of Logistics at Kühne Logistics University, Hamburg.
-He has been researching and teaching in freight transport and logistics for 35 years and has published extensively in journals and books.
-The author has undertaken studies for numerous public and private sector organisations and has been an adviser to several UK Government Departments and Parliamentary Committees, the European Commission, the International Transport Forum, International Energy Agency and OECD.
+He has researched and taught in freight transport and logistics for 35 years and has published extensively in journals and books.
+The author has undertaken studies for numerous public and private sector organizations and has been an adviser to several UK Government Departments and Parliamentary Committees, the European Commission, the International Transport Forum, International Energy Agency and OECD.
 He is a member of the European Commission's High Level Group on Logistics and was Chairman of the World Economic Forum's Logistics and Supply Chain Industry Council.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.

 If you need any further information please contact us.